gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 }
 ```

-Ours is pretty simple, 1) make sure any errors we were displaying are gone (reset the form) 2) make sure we connect each of those input `<divs>` to Stripe using Elements.
+Ours is pretty simple, 1) make sure any errors we were displaying are gone and 2) make sure we connect each of those input `<divs>` to Stripe using Elements.

 ```js
 connectToStripe(target) {